constellation-daq/Constellation/docs/manual/howtos/satellite_cxx.md

 ## Error Handling

 Any error that prevents the satellite from functioning (or from functioning *properly*) should throw an exception to notify the framework of the problem.
-The Constellation core library provides different exception types for this purpose:
+The Constellation core library provides different exception types for this purpose.

+### Generic Errors

+* `SatelliteError` is a generic exception which can be used if none of the other available exception types match the situation.
 * `CommunicationError` can be used to indicate a failed communication with attached hardware components.

+### Configuration Errors

 * `MissingKeyError` should be thrown when a mandatory configuration key is absent.
 * `InvalidValueError` should be used when a value read from the configuration is not valid.
-* `SatelliteError` is a generic exception which can be used if none of the above match the situation.

 The message provided with the exception should be as descriptive as possible.
 It will both be logged and will be used as status message by the satellite.